dokku/dokku/README.md

 This may take around 5 minutes.
 Certainly better than the several hours it takes to bootstrap Cloud Foundry.

+## Advanced installation (for development)

+The bootstrap script allows source git repository URLs to be overridden to include customizations from your own repositories.
+The OVERRIDE_GITRECEIVE_URL, OVERRIDE_BUILDSTEP_REPO and OVERRIDE_DOKKU_REPO environment variables may be set to override the defaults (see the bootstrap.sh script for how these apply):

+Example:

+    $ wget j.mp/dokku-bootstrap
+    $ chmod +x bootstrap.sh
+    $ OVERRIDE_DOKKU_REPO=https://github.com/yourusername/dokku.git bootstrap.sh

 ## Configuring

 Set up a domain and a wildcard domain pointing to that host.
 Make sure `/home/git/DOMAIN` is set to this domain.